hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 - `bsu_optimized` (boolean) - If true, the VM is created with optimized BSU I/O.

+- `force_deregister` (boolean) - Force Packer to first deregister an existing OMI if one with the same name already exists.
+Default `false`.

 - `force_delete_snapshot` (boolean) - Force Packer to delete snapshots
     associated with OMIs, which have been deregistered by `force_deregister`.
-    Default `false`.

-- `force_deregister` (boolean) - Force Packer to first deregister an existing OMIS if one with the same name already exists.
     Default `false`.

 - `insecure_skip_tls_verify` (boolean) - This allows skipping TLS
     verification of the OAPI endpoint.
 The default is `false`.